Bonsai & Air Plants

 There are five traditional styles:

-Semi cascade – A curving trunk that does not touch the bottom of the pot.
+Semi cascade – A curving trunk that does not touch the edge of the pot.
 Good style for Junipers.

-Cascade – Resembles a tree growing off an embankment, with the trunk curving below the bottom of pot.
+Cascade – Resembles a tree growing off an embankment, with the trunk curving below the edge of pot.

 Formal Upright – An easy style that features a straight trunk.